nazrdogan/errors-and-hints/README.md

-# common errors and hints
+# Common errors and hints